sibelius-notes/sibelius-notes.github.io/md/1201/music110.md

 This is the music of the courts.
 But in another form of the music form that developed in notation, especially **sacred chant**.
 Recall back in our music texture, it is monophonic melody with no regular rhythm or meter.
 Some notes might be a bit longer than others, so there is no regular sense of beat or clear measure between notes.
 This notation developed, because we desire to record and transmit these sacred chants.
 Sometimes they are called Gregorian chant or just plain chant.
 Texts were from Christian Bible or related text, set to these monophonic melody.

-“To You, Lord, I lift up my soul” https://youtu.be/2U3Qsv3jThk
+“To You, Lord, I lift up my soul” [youtube link](https://youtu.be/2U3Qsv3jThk)

 Both these Troubadour songs and chants together reflect the **Medieval Worldview**.
 - In this period, Christian Religion shapes the interpretation of all things, including and especially courtly love and unrequited love.
 This concept is totally foreign to western culture.
-- Love, especially chivalric love (骑士精神), is an experience of divine love
+- Love, especially chivalric love (骑士精神), is an experience of divine (神圣的) love
 - “Sacred” and “secular” in contemporary culture easily sit side-by-side
     - They believe this concept: music comes from God, and all music expresses something about God